 Other field/value pairs supplied via the --set option on the command-line override any settings here for fields with the same name.

 Default: { } (empty).

 MusicBrainz Options

-If you run your own MusicBrainz server, you can instruct beets to use it instead of the main server.
+You can instruct beets to use your own MusicBrainz database instead of the main server.
 Use the host and ratelimit options under a musicbrainz: header, like so:

 '''

 musicbrainz:

 host: localhost:5000

 ratelimit: 100

 '''